EmbeddedOS/LarvaOS/docs/why.md

 ## Why do we use 'extern "C"' keyword multiple times?

 Any object file built by gcc, when linking against object file built by g++, needs to use the external "C" keyword.

+## Why do we align sections (.data, .text, etc.) to 0x1000? what is 0x1000?

+`0x1000` is size of a typical memory page.
+We are aligning sections to the page size.